 You’re pretty harsh

 I know, but I’ve seen many nations that work a whole lot harder for a lot less.
 We are very spoilt here.
-In Britain we are very weak at selling.
-We have to start becoming a proud sales nation, because nobody owes anybody a living.
-You’ve got to go out there and ask for it, I never intend to be rude, but I do like assertive professional people whom deliver on their promise.
+In Britain, we are very weak at selling.
+We have to start becoming a proud sales nation because nobody owes anybody a living.
+You’ve got to go out there and ask for it, I never intend to be rude, but I do like assertive professional people who deliver on their promise.
 That builds success.

 Read the whole of the interview here